Academic Matter Appeals

 In problem situations involving discrimination or sexual harassment charges, the student should consult with the Affirmative Action Coordinator or the Dean.
 Formal complaints must be filed with the Affirmative Action Coordinator.
 In those cases where discrimination or sexual harassment is alleged, findings of the Affirmative Action Coordinator are reported to the Dean and included as evidence to the Executive Committee in its review and rendering of a decision.

 The student's petition should clearly indicate the request or grievance and provide supporting evidence relevant to the case; a prompt hearing and timely decision will follow.
-Details and petition forms are available from the School of Management Office (2203 Riverfront).
+Petition forms are available on the School of Management website under the forms tab or can be picked up in School of Management Office (2203 Riverfront).

-For information or questions please contact the Executive Secretary to the Dean.
+For information or questions please contact the Kristin Arnst, Executive Secretary to the Dean at (810) 762-3253.